hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 	<img src="../img/deseq_dispersion1.png" width="400">

-### Shrink gene-wise dispersion estimates toward the values predicted by the curve
+### Step 3: Shrink gene-wise dispersion estimates toward the values predicted by the curve

 The next step in the workflow is to shrink the gene-wise dispersion estimates toward the expected dispersion values.